 With the advent of ride-sharing programs, many Americans are getting around easier due to convenient transportation at their fingertips, generally at a lower cost than traditional cab services.
 Unfortunately, many seniors do not have access to the right technology and have trouble finding convenience, especially in rural areas.
 Many ride-sharing platforms and cab services also generally do not provide medical transportation, which includes helping patients out of their home and safely into the car.

 As we’ve discussed before, Medicare will pay for non-emergency ambulance services, and Medicaid will pay for select medical transportation needs.
 These services can help fill in the gaps for older Americans requiring assistance, but the system has inefficiencies that result in seniors missing appointments or waiting for hours for a ride.
 Antiquated communication and scheduling systems mean drivers can be late without notice or not even dispatched to a pickup location until hours after a ride is requested.

 What’s left for the aging population?

-The RoundTrip team has been focused on helping the aging population receive the transportation they need for their medical appointments.
-That’s why we partner with hospitals, health plans, and healthcare facilities providing them an easy-to-use trip scheduling and monitoring software app.
-We bring the advantages of ride sharing technology into these facilities to improve the quality of trips for any patient the facility orders transportation.
+The RoundTrip team has been focusing on helping the aging population receive the transportation they need for their medical appointments.
+That’s why we partner with hospitals, health plans, and healthcare facilities, providing them an easy-to-use trip scheduling and monitoring software app.
+We bring the advantages of ride-sharing technology into these facilities to improve the quality of trips for any patient the facility orders transportation.
 Hospitals can order medical transportation for patients in less than a minute without ever picking up a phone, and trips are automatically dispatched to credentialed medical providers for those patients who require higher levels of care.

 Interested in learning more about RoundTrip?
 We’d love to talk to you!